artist color wheel: the artist's favorite tool for creating beautiful art

 Color is the artist's wonderful tool for self-expression.

-When light shines on an object, some of the light rays bounce back, off the object.
-The rays that don't bounce back are absorbed by the object.
+When light shines on an object some of the rays are absorbed by the object.
+Other light rays bounce back off the object.

-The light rays that bounce up off an object are its color.
-We see the rays as the color of the object.
+We see the light rays that bounce up off an object.
+The bouncing rays are the color of the object.
 For example, a green object bounces green light rays and absorbs the other colors.

-Dark objects absorb most of the light rays.
-That's why they look dark because almost no rays are bouncing back.
+Dark objects absorb most all of the light rays.
+That's why they look dark because almost no light is bouncing back.

 the primary colors

-The paint colors closest to the primaries are:
+The art paint colors closest to the primaries are:

 • Cadmium Yellow Light